Reviews You Can Rely On

 The pudding has an incredible interactive webpage that illustrates waveforms.
 We highly recommend spending time with it to understand these concepts.

-When multiple sound waves share space, the sound you will hear depends on how the peaks and descents of each waveform align and combine — a process known as additive synthesis.
+When multiple sound waves share space, the sound you will hear depends on how the peaks and valleys of each waveform align and combine — a process known as additive synthesis.

 How Noise Cancelling Works

-Noise cancelling headphones and earbuds have microphones that record the ambient sounds around you, then an internal processor creates the inverse sound and plays it through the speakers, along with your music or show.
+Noise cancelling headphones and earbuds have microphones that record ambient sounds around you.
+Then, an internal processor creates the inverse sound wave, one that is 180 degrees out of phase, and plays it through the speakers alongside your music or show.
 Viola, the external noise is canceled, mostly.
 In reality, it's often just minimized.
-Here, we'll dive into the details so you can understand the subtleties to help you make decisions about the type of noise cancelling you need.
+We'll dive into the details so you can understand the subtleties and help you decide the type of noise cancelling you need.

-There are two elements that dampen external sounds when you're using headphones — active and passive noise cancellation.
-The process discussed above is active noise cancellation; passive noise cancellation means physically blocking sound waves.
-All headphones accomplish this to an extent simply because they create a barrier between your ear and the external world.
+Two elements dampen external sounds when using earbuds or headphones — active noise cancellation and passive isolation.
+The process discussed above is active noise cancellation.
+Passive noise isolation means physically blocking sound waves.
+All headphones and earbuds accomplish this to an extent simply because they create a barrier between your ear and the external world.

 Passive noise isolation is best at blocking higher frequency or higher pitch sounds.
-Low, rumbling noises like a bus or airplane engine often make their way through.
+Low, rumbling noises like a bus or airplane engine often pass through.
 Luckily, those consistent, low-frequency sounds are the easiest for active noise cancelling technology to filter out.

 What Creates the Best Noise Cancellation?

-The best noise cancelling earbuds and headphones take advantage of both passive noise isolation and active noise cancelling.
-It also matters how they cancel noise, which is largely a factor of where the microphone that records ambient sounds is placed.
+The top noise cancelling earbuds and headphones take advantage of both passive noise isolation and active noise cancelling.
+It also matters how they cancel noise, which is largely a factor of the microphone's location that records ambient sounds.

-Some microphones are located outside of the ear cup.
-This is known as feedforward ANC.
-Since it captures sound before it's muffled by the headphones themselves, this method excels at blocking middle frequencies, like conversation and traffic, but struggles to mask noises like the wind.
+Some microphones are located outside the ear cup, a method known as feedforward ANC.
+Since it captures sound before the headphones muffle it, this method excels at blocking middle frequencies, such as conversation and traffic, but struggles to mask noises like the wind.

-In contrast, microphones placed inside the ear cup, known as feedback ANC, record ambient noise as you hear it, after it passes through the initial noise cancellation of the headphones themselves.
-This helps them improve noise cancellation accuracy, but they can still struggle to cancel out higher frequency noises.
+In contrast, microphones placed inside the ear cup, known as feedback ANC, record ambient noise as you hear it after it passes through the initial noise isolation of the headphones themselves.
+This helps them improve noise cancellation accuracy, but they can still struggle to block higher-frequency sounds.

-The best noise cancelling headphones are hybrids of these two technologies, offering you the best of both worlds.
-The only downside is that hybrid ANC tends to be more expensive.
+The most effective noise-cancelling headphones combine these two technologies, offering the best of both worlds.
+The only downside is that hybrid ANC systems tend to be more expensive.

 How Frequencies Factor Into ANC

-The other factor to consider is how consistent or erratic surrounding sounds are.
+The other factor to consider is how consistent or erratic the sounds around you are.
 Steady sounds, like the drone of an airplane engine, are easier for ANC to mask.
-In contrast, sounds like people talking, office noise, or a piano playing change constantly, making it harder for noise cancelling headphones to create an inverse soundwave in real time.
-That's why it's important to have excellent passive isolation as well, to muffle those tones.
+In contrast, sounds like people talking, office noise, or a piano playing change constantly, making it harder for noise cancelling headphones to constantly shift the inverse soundwave in real time.
+That's why it's important to have excellent passive isolation as well to muffle those tones.

 How We Calculate Noise Cancellation

-We test earbuds for both the passive isolation and active noise cancelling capabilities of each set of headphones and earbuds we review.
-Both tests employ our BrĂ¼el & Kjaer Type 5128 Head Simulator, Darwin and it's connected SoundCheck software.
+We test both the passive isolation and active noise cancelling capabilities of each set of headphones and earbuds we review.
+Both tests employ our BrĂ¼el & Kjaer Type 5128 Head Simulator, aka Darwin, and SoundCheck software.

-To test active noise cancellation, we play pink noise for Darwin.
-Pink noise is a type of static that plays all frequencies at a known volume.
-First, we play it without the earbuds or headphones to get baseline data.
-Then, we see how much the headphones or earbuds block passively before turning on the active noise cancelling mode for the models that offer it.
+To test active noise cancellation, we play pink noise, a type of static that emits all frequencies at a known volume.
+First, we play it without the earbuds or headphones in place to get baseline data.
+Then, we see how much the headphones or earbuds block passively before turning on the active noise cancelling mode.

 Darwin tests the Bose Quiet Comfort Ultra earbuds, listening to cafe sounds through their passive isolation and in active noise canceling mode.